pubkey/rxdb/docs-src/articles/realtime-database.md

   <img src="../files/multiwindow.gif" alt="realtime applications" width="400" />
 </p>

 In contrast to push-pull based databases (e.g., MySQL or MongoDB servers), a realtime database contains **features which make it easy to build realtime applications**.
-For example with RxDB you can not only fetch query results once, but instead you can subscribe to a query and direclty update the HTML dom tree whenever the query has a new result set:
+For example with RxDB you can not only fetch query results once, but instead you can subscribe to a query and directly update the HTML dom tree whenever the query has a new result set:

 ```ts
 await db.heroes.find({